 Migraine Aura Without Headache: The Symptoms

 Migraine with aura refers to visual symptoms that occur before a headache and other migraine symptoms develop, sometimes up to several hours before onset of a migraine.
-Aura occurs in about 20 percent of all migraine sufferers, and most of those people go on to develop the throbbing, deep headache most of us associate with the migraine experience.
+Aura occurs in about 20 percent of all migraine sufferers, and most of those people go on to develop the throbbing, deep headache that is often associated with the migraine experience.

 Some patients may also experience additional symptoms of migraine, including nausea, fatigue, confusion and irritability, while others may experience only the visual symptoms.